Information Access Fact Sheets and other guidance

 This fact sheet is designed to assist candidates in seeking access to information under the GIPA Act following their participation in a recruitment process with a NSW government agency.

-NEW Changes to GIPA Act for Citizens November 2018
+UPDATED Changes to GIPA Act in 2018 for citizens

 This fact sheet has been developed to inform citizens of the impact of the GIPA Act amendments that came into effect on 28 November 2018, to their GIPA applications.